chandanhpcic/docs/source/manual/how-tos/nginx_streams.rst

 =========== ==============================================
 HOSTNAME    The hostname you want to connect (example.com) PORT        The port you run the proxy on
-IP          IP of your OPNsense device (to override DNS)
+IP          IP of your Reticen8 device (to override DNS)
 =========== ==============================================